serenakeyitan/awesome-notebookLM-prompts/README.md

     Special: "Dark mode (black background) – used for slides that need emphasis"
   Typography:
     Headings: "English sans-serif (e.g., Helvetica Now, Inter).
 Bold and decoratively positioned."
-    Body: "Japanese Gothic typeface.
+    Body: "(the language what users requested in the prompt) Gothic typeface.
 Small size with generous letter spacing and line height."
 But the language should be what users said in the prompt. so not nessecery in japanese.
   Common Layout Rules:
     Navigation: "Place a small section number and title such as '01.
 INTRODUCTION' in the top-left (or top-right) of every slide."
     Grid: "Use a strict grid system to align elements."